BaherTamer/StarNews/README.md

   * Divided into Data, Domain, and Presentation layers.
   * Implements the MVVM-C (Model-View-ViewModel-Coordinator) design pattern.
   * Built to be self-contained and modular for scalability and testability.
-  * Tested module ViewModels, UseCases, Repositories, and Mappers.
+  * Includes unit testing across ViewModels, UseCases, Repositories, and Mappers.

 <br>